danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-30-using-structs-like-enums.md

 }
 ```

-...but the comparison results are not.
+...but the results does not.
 We create a `.down` direction, but when we check for equality and switch over it, it's equal to both `.up` and `.down`.
+What's going on here?

-What is going on here??
-Well, the reason is that all directions *are* identical!
-The `Direction` struct is equatable, but basically, it uses identical values for all four "cases".
+The reason is that all directions *are* identical!
+The `Direction` struct is implicitly equatable, but uses identical values for all four "cases".

 To solve this, every struct options must be unique.
 We can solve this by making sure that `Equatable` behaves correctly, for instance: